qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    a fill color (default: black) and an outline color (default: white).
 The scale bar fill and outline can be made opaque by clicking on the down arrow to the right of the color input.
 #.
-Select the font for the scale bar from the :guilabel:`Font of bar` |selectString| combo box.
+Select the font for the scale bar from the :guilabel:`Font of bar` |selectString| combo box
 #.
 Set the :guilabel:`Size of bar` |selectNumber|.
 #.
 Optionally check |checkbox| :guilabel:`Automatically snap to round number
    on resize` to display easy-to-read values.